mhorn71/StarinetPythonLogger/README.md

     4.)
 Start as root.

     5.)
-Download Starbase from ukraa.com/builds/beta and set the IP address of your beaglebone in the file BeagleStarinetLogger-instrument.xml
+Download Starbase from ukraa.com/builds/beta and set the IP address of your beaglebone in the file StarinetPythonLogger-instrument.xml